CrazyDay1/-Parrot-/README.md

 * **Interactive Chat**: Engage with Athena through a chat interface to request summarizations and other text-based operations.
 * **Real-time Transcription and Summarization**: Watch as your audio and text files are processed in real-time, providing immediate feedback and results.

+> **Note**: All models are run locally on your machine.
+Therefore, the speed and performance of Athena depend on your hardware capabilities.

 ## Setup and Installation